phamhuuloc219/PHL_shoe_stores_admin/README.md

 <br>

 ###### Used to run the build_runner tool in the Flutter project, generating new code and removing duplicate output files if any.
-#run to build the part 'product.g.dart';
+# run to build the part 'product.g.dart'; in file product.dart
- flutter pub run build_runner build --delete-conflicting-outputs
+<br>flutter pub run build_runner build --delete-conflicting-outputs